Advertiser Disclosure

 Also, when you board the aircraft, you’ll receive SkyPriority boarding, which means you can board the plane after pre-boarding, Delta One, first class, Delta Premium Select, and Delta Comfort+, but before all economy class passengers.

-Speed through airport security with the help CLEAR.
+Speed through airport security with the help of CLEAR.
 Often, lines feeding into the TSA officer ID checkpoint can be long, especially at busy airports or during peak times.

-CLEAR uses biometric technology so you can avoid the losing wait to have your ID inspected.
+CLEAR uses biometric technology so you can avoid the long wait to have your ID inspected.
 You simply walk up to the CLEAR kiosk, scan your fingerprints and boarding pass, and proceed directly into the security process by walking through the metal detector.
 The lines for CLEAR are almost always short, and there’s a really good chance you’ll beat out any folks walking through the traditional lines.

 VIP Phone Line ($200)

-Being able to talk to a person is important, and in a day and age where more things are moving to apps and technology, having access to a human provides a personal touch.
+Being able to talk to a person is important, and in a day and age where more services are moving to apps and AI technology, having access to a human provides a personal touch.
 Not to mention, if your flight gets canceled or there’s some sort of other flight issue, you want to be able to get it resolved quickly.
 Being able to jump the queue in front of other people on the phone line is a tangible benefit you’ll appreciate.

-Hot Tip: These agents may not be able to pull any special favors or waive any mandatory fees, but there’s a fair amount of reports of that being done, so you’ll want to keep this in mind as you call in.
+These agents may not be able to pull any special favors or waive any mandatory fees, but there’s a fair amount of reports of that being done, so you’ll want to keep this in mind as you call in.

 Priority Waitlisting ($100)

-When you purchase a ticket on Delta, if you want to sit in the premium cabin but there are no seats available, Platinum Medallions receive priority waitlisting should a seat open up.
+If you want to sit in the premium cabin but there are no seats available, Platinum Medallions receive priority waitlisting should a seat open up.

 This is a great benefit for business travelers who are allowed to travel in business or first class, but who often may find these seats sold out at busy travel times during the year.